mogu-lab/probabilistic-foundations-of-ml/policies.md

+## Email Policy

+In general, answering homework questions over email is challenging---it require much more time and effort than answering the same question during office hours.
+As such, please ask the course staff homework questions during office hours.
+Of course, if there are extenuating circumstances (e.g. family emergency causing you to leave campus, sickness, etc.), you can email us with your homework questions.

 ## Equipment

 **Textbook.** Unfortunately, most textbooks on probabilistic machine learning are not taught from a liberal arts perspective.
 As such, there's no assigned textbook for the class.
 Instead, we developed these course materials especially for the liberal arts context.